ricardoyang00/TSP/README.md

 > k-nearest neighbor is by default K = 1
 >
 > *ACO considering 10 ants, 10 iterations, α = 1.0, β = 5.0, evaporationRate = 0.5
+>
+> blank cells indicates N/A or TLE

 <br>